INGEOTEC/NLP-Course/topics/02TextProcessing.md

          for voc in vocs]
 ```

 The next step is to estimate the $$c$$ coefficient of Zipf's Law.
 Function `zipf` identifies the coefficient using OLS from a dictionary of words frequency.
-Variable `zipf_c` contains the coefficient values for each country, and we also computed the number of tokens seen, which is stored in variable `tokens.`
+Variable `zipf_c` contains the coefficient values for each country, and we also computed the number of words seen, which is stored in variable `tokens.`

 ```python
 def zipf(data):